Poohsticks: Notable Poohsticks societies

-Rotary Club of Abingdon

-Although not a Poohsticks Society as such, the Rotary Club of Abingdon is now responsible for the World Pooh Sticks Championships held annually since 1983, first at Days Lock on the River Thames then in Witney 2015 to 2018. and the future event to be held in 2023.
+Although not a Poohsticks Society as such, the Rotary Club of Abingdon is now responsible for the World Pooh Sticks Championships held annually since 1983, first at Days Lock on the River Thames, then in Witney 2015 to 2018. and the event held in 2023.
 The Championships were voted 'Britain's Favourite Quirky Event' by Countryfile magazine readers in 2012 and are carried out with the aim of raising money for a variety of charities.

-Magdalen College Pooh Sticks Society

 Revival of the Oxford University Pooh Sticks Society has begun thanks to students in Magdalen College, Oxford, with the creation of the Magdalen College Pooh Sticks Society (MCPSS) founded in April 2013 which mixes classic Pooh Sticks games with commentary and rules in the style of radio programme I'm Sorry I Haven't a Clue.
 Of late the club has become increasingly well known inside the university and is no longer restricted solely to members of Magdalen College.

-Pembroke College Winnie the Pooh Society

-Founded in 1993, students of Pembroke College, Cambridge, pay homage to the works of A. A. Milne in a variety of ways, including playing games of Poohsticks alongside events such as visits to the 'real-life' Hundred Acre Wood.
+Founded in 1993, members of the Pembroke College Winnie the Pooh Society of Pembroke College, Cambridge, pay homage to the works of A.A.
+Milne in a variety of ways, including playing games of Poohsticks alongside events such as visits to the 'real-life' Hundred Acre Wood.

-Cambridge University Pooh Sticks Club

-Membership is open to all students of the University of Cambridge.
-The club mainly consists of "Feasts" organised at a variety of colleges once a term, usually during a formal.
-Members attend with a suitable stick, and have ample choice to drop their sticks together over Mathematical Bridge, Queens' College (1905), King's College Bridge (1819), Clare College Bridge (1640), Garret Hostel Bridge (1960), Trinity College Bridge (1764), Kitchen Bridge, St John's College (1713), Bridge of Sighs, St John's College (1831), and Magdalene Bridge (1823).
-Alongside this, trips are organised to other rivers within a reasonable travelling distance from Cambridge.
-This could be in Grantchester, the River Thet or perhaps the little River Ouse.